USS South Carolina (CGN-37): 1990–1998

 South Carolina's first post-refueling deployment was to the Straits of Florida during October and November 1994 to rescue Cuban refugees who were fleeing their homeland in hopes of reaching the United States.
 South Carolina commenced workups in the spring in preparations for her next major deployment.

 In the fall of 1995, she started her eleventh deployment.
 This cruise saw service off the coast of the former republics of Yugoslavia in support of Operations Deny Flight, Sharp Guard, and Decisive Endeavor, which was part of the overall NATO Operation Joint Endeavor.
 South Carolina acted as "Red Crown" and Air Warfare Commander in the Adriatic Sea, earning the NATO Medal, Meritorious Unit Commendation, and Armed Forces Service Medals.
 South Carolina returned to homeport in the spring of 1996.
 South Carolina completed all unit work-up phases and began fleet operations with the George Washington Battle Group in the spring of 1997.
 From April to June 1997 South Carolina conducted a COMPTUEX with the George Washington Battle Group coordinating and acting as Air Warfare Commander for the largest and most successful surface-to-air missile exercise in the Atlantic fleet.
 In August 1997, South Carolina participated in Fleetex and completed all preparations for deployment.

 In October 1997, the cruiser began its final Mediterranean cruise visiting thirteen ports of call from Haifa, Israel to Naples, Italy and Rota, Spain.
 She served as the Sixth Fleet Air Warfare Commander and participated in three major NATO exercises.
 The ship returned to homeport Norfolk in April 1998.
 Just weeks after returning from the Mediterranean, South Carolina returned to sea for six weeks of Counter Narcotics operations in the South Western Caribbean.

-The ship conducted its final port visit in Charleston, South Carolina between 10 and 14 August 1998.
-South Carolina was deactivated on 4 September 1998 The last of the crew left in July 1999, with the exception of a small contingent to escort her through the Panama Canal and to Bremerton, Washington where she entered the Nuclear Powered Ship and Submarine Recycling Program at Puget Sound Naval Shipyard on 1 October 1999.
-She was stricken from the Naval Vessel Register on 30 July 1999, and on 28 March 2000 ceased to exist.
+The ship conducted her final port visit in Charleston, South Carolina between 10 and 14 August 1998.

 Decommissioning and memorial

-Her scrapping was completed by 2007.
+South Carolina was deactivated on 4 September 1998.
+The last of the crew left in July 1999, with the exception of a small contingent to escort her through the Panama Canal and to Bremerton, Washington where she entered the Nuclear Powered Ship and Submarine Recycling Program at Puget Sound Naval Shipyard on 1 October 1999.
+She was stricken from the Naval Vessel Register on 30 July 1999, and was scrapped on 10 May 2010.
 In June 2009 her bow, which is 25 ft long, 18 ft wide and 16 ft high, was placed as part of the Puget Sound Memorial Plaza.
 By April 2010, her nuclear reactor compartments had arrived, by barge via the Columbia River, to the Hanford Site (Hanford Nuclear Reservation) for long term storage.
 The reactor compartment is the 122nd to be received by Hanford from ex-US Navy ships and submarines.